djwrisley/RLAC/_pages/scheduleS23.md

 Optional talk: "Open data and knowledge stewardship, the case of Palestine Open Maps" (Majd Shihadi, University of Toronto) Thursday, 20 April, 12-130pm location TBA

-TOWARDS DIGITAL PROJECT WORK
+## UNIT 5: TOWARDS DIGITAL PROJECT WORK

 Data and Metadata in the Arts and Humanities 2

 Tues, 25 April 		Cleaning Data: Sublime or Mundane?
 3:35PM-6:15PM	Vetter, "Why you need to understand Wikidata, no matter what field you're in",
 			2021.